claytonjwong/Algorithms/README.md

 * [Speed Reading with the Right Brain](https://claytonjwong.github.io/reading/)
 * [Science of Well-Being](https://claytonjwong.github.io/wellness/)
 * [A Liberated Mind: How to Pivot Toward What Matters](https://claytonjwong.github.io/ACT/)
+* The Socratic Method
+* The Obstacle is the Way: The Timeless Art of Turning Trials into Triumph
+* Ego is the Enemy
+* Courage is Calling: Fortune Favors the Brave

 ## Algorithms
 * [Algorithms Illuminated](https://www.github.com/claytonjwong/Algorithms-Illuminated/)